 - Paper towels

-Our advice: think about canning your favorite fruits and vegetables for the coming winter months.
+Our advice: Savvy consumers will need to start looking at non-branded items, rather than snapping up nationally-advertised items.
+Think also about canning your favorite fruits and vegetables for the coming winter months.
 And perhaps it’s time to buy a second freezer to store some of your food staples that you don’t want to go without.
+The coming months are going to be more expensive — like it or not.